Alexmontesino96/LinearGpt/README.md

    ```

 The interface starts as a black‑and‑white circle that animates with the model’s voice.
 When the model issues a `render` message with a `ClassCardGrid`, the circle transforms into the cards and retracts once the conversation moves on.

+Connection status and activity logs are printed to the browser console, and a small status label shows the current WebRTC state (`connecting`, `connected`, `disconnected`, or `failed`).